 What’s a million dollars worth to you?
 In “Indecent Proposal,” a young married couple (Woody Harrelson and Demi Moore) lose all their money in Vegas to an ill-advised gamble.
-But, they’re presented with an offer: Robert Redford’s billionaire character John Cage offers them $1 million to spend a single night with Demi Moore.
+But, they’re presented with an offer.
+Robert Redford’s billionaire character John Cage offers them $1 million for a single night with Demi Moore.
 They talk it over and accept, and their relationship falls apart as a result.

 7. Pursuit of Happyness